-After a brief introduction to the topic (chapter 1), the theoretical background required for a fundamental understanding of the reported questions is given in Chapter 2, including waveguide theory of the conventional step-index fibers based on total internal reflection phenomenon and microstructured optical fibers features the light guidance in low refractive index materials.
-Chapter 2 continues with a brief description of the most widely used techniques used for the functionalization of optical fibers emphasizing the key characteristics of layer-by-layer (LbL) assembly.
+After a brief introduction to the topic (chapter 1), the theoretical background required for a fundamental understanding of the reported questions is given in Chapter 2, including waveguide theory of the conventional step-index fibers based on total internal reflection phenomenon and microstructured optical fibers that allow for the light guidance in low refractive index materials.
+Chapter 2 continues with a brief description of the most widely used techniques used for functionalization of optical fibers emphasizing the key characteristics of layer-by-layer (LbL) assembly.
 One-dimensional (1D) and opal-like photonic crystals are discussed at the end of Chapter 2.

-Chapter 3 is addressed a series of experimental fabrication techniques applied for the surface modification of fiber capillaries.
-They rely on the electrostatic attraction of inversely charged polyelectrolytes and hydrogen bonding and hydrophobic interactions of organic nanoparticles, and also entropy factor plays a significant role.
-The fabrication chapter includes a study of coating growth depending on various assembly conditions and the analysis of transmission losses induced by deposited structures.
-Additionally, postprocessing techniques applied to the coated fibers are discussed in Chapter 5 on the example of pH-responsive organic films.
+Chapter 3 describes a series of experimental fabrication techniques applied for the surface modification of fiber capillaries.
+They rely on the electrostatic attraction of inversely charged polyelectrolytes, hydrogen bonding and hydrophobic interactions of organic nanoparticles, with entropy factor playing a significant role.
+The fabrication chapter includes a study of coating growth depending on various assembly conditions and analysis of transmission losses induced by deposited structures.
+Additionally, post-processing techniques applied to the coated fibers are discussed in Chapter 5 on the example of pH-responsive organic films.

 Chapter 4 is devoted to the experimental realization of the porous functional layer on the top of the sensitive surface of the 1D photonic crystal.
-The practical realization of the designed sensor structure has been demonstrated for the monitoring of the relative humidity change.
+The practical realization of the designed sensor structure has been demonstrated by monitoring the relative humidity change.

 Chapter 6 dedicated the "proof-of-concept" work that presented the real-life application of functionalized HC-MOFs for multispectral refractometric measurements of biological liquids at different concentrations.
 All the experiments are done at both static and dynamic regimes.